AceArnold/alu_regex-data-extraction-AceArnold/README.md

 1. Put your text in a file named "sample_data.txt"
 2. Run the script:
 3. See the extracted results in the terminal

-## Customize
-To extract more types of data, just uncomment or add patterns in the "patterns" dictionary.